Brad Templeton Home

 Of course, for now, robocar development will proceed mostly with gasoline, and electric car development will involve human driving.
 Later they will have a great marriage.

 What Car you Buy

 The existence of the robotaxi on demand changes the rules about what car you buy for yourself -- if you buy one at all.

 Today, many people choose their car to meet almost all their needs.
 They buy a truck even if they mostly use it as a car.
 They buy an SUV when they take just a few ski trips per year.
 They take their minivan all alone to the mall.
-Almost everybody buys at least a 5 seater car that they mostly drive alone.
+Almost everybody buys at least a 5 seater car, yet 80% of trips are done alone.

 If easy robotaxis exist, it lets you buy a car that meets your primary needs rather than all your needs.
 You buy a car that you like for your personal riding, and you call a robotaxi or robotruck when you need something different.

 Beyond that, people who today buy 2 cars but really need only 1 and a half may well decide to own only 1 car and hire for their other needs.

 Renting out your Robocar

 I suspect that many people will also be interested in hiring out their robocar as a robotaxi when they are not using it.
 Your car might take you to work, and after it drops you at the door, hire itself out for trips near your office.
 It might stop doing that when it gets close to your usual exit time, or if it's busy on a job, you can just take a different robotaxi that you hire back.
 Indeed the robotaxi company you hire out through will probably arrange that at no different cost than going home in your own vehicle.